wkencel/WillKencelGatsbySite/README.md

 ## ⚙ Customing Site details
 You can find all the website settings such website Site title, Website URL, Google anlaytics etc,.. in your Netlify CMS `Admin > Settings > General`

-## 🌐 Adding Custom domain to netlify website
-We have written a short article on [Custom domain with Netlify website](custom-domain)

 ## 🖥 Install Locally
 Use the Gatsby CLI to create a new site, specifying the `gatsby-starter-foundation` starter.